Pluto: Mass and size

-Pluto is more than twice the diameter and a dozen times the mass of Ceres, the largest object in the asteroid belt.
-It is less massive than the dwarf planet Eris, a trans-Neptunian object discovered in 2005, though Pluto has a larger diameter of 2,376.6 km compared to Eris's approximate diameter of 2,326 km.

 Determinations of Pluto's size have been complicated by its atmosphere and hydrocarbon haze.
 In March 2014, Lellouch, de Bergh et al. published findings regarding methane mixing ratios in Pluto's atmosphere consistent with a Plutonian diameter greater than 2,360 km, with a "best guess" of 2,368 km.
 On July 13, 2015, images from NASA's New Horizons mission Long Range Reconnaissance Imager (LORRI), along with data from the other instruments, determined Pluto's diameter to be 2370 km, which was later revised to be 2372 km on July 24, and later to 2374±8 km.
 Using radio occultation data from the New Horizons Radio Science Experiment (REX), the diameter was found to be 2376.6±3.2 km.